Michel Gondry: Films

-In September 2006, Gondry made his debut as an installation artist at Deitch Projects in New York City's SoHo gallery district.
-The show, called "The Science of Sleep: An Exhibition of Sculpture and Pathological Creepy Little Gifts" featured props from his film, The Science of Sleep, as well as film clips and a selection of gifts that the artist had given to women he was interested in, many of them former or current collaborators, Karen Baird, Kishu Chand, Dorothy Barrick and Lauri Faggioni.

-A leitmotif of the film is a 'Disastrology' calendar; Gondry commissioned the painter Baptiste Ibar to draw harrowing images of natural and human disasters.

-Gondry was an Artist in Residence at the Massachusetts Institute of Technology in 2005 and 2006.
-Later directing the music video for the Paul McCartney song "Dance Tonight", in which Gondry makes a cameo appearance.

-Gondry directed "Unnatural Love", the fifth episode in season two of HBO's Flight of the Conchords.
-Interior Design one third of the 2008 anthology film Tokyo! was next for Gondry.
+Interior Design, one third of the 2008 anthology film Tokyo!, was next for Gondry.
 Interior Design was based on the comic book "Cecil and Jordan in New York" by Gabrielle Bell but was adapted from New York City to Tokyo for the film.

 In 2009, The Thorn in the Heart, another feature documentary, was released, it is about Michel's aunt Suzette and her son Jean-Yves.
 In 2011, Gondry directed The Green Hornet, a superhero film by Sony starring Seth Rogen, Jay Chou and Christoph Waltz; Rogen co-wrote the script.
 In 2011, he was the head of the jury for the short film competition at the 2011 Cannes Film Festival.

 His film The We and the I was selected to be screened in the Directors' Fortnight section at the 2012 Cannes Film Festival.

-On 3 January 2013, Gondry released his latest animated short Haircut Mouse on his official Vimeo channel.
-In February 2013, Gondry released a hand-drawn animated documentary on famed linguist Noam Chomsky, Is the Man Who is Tall Happy?.
+On 3 January 2013, Gondry released an animated short Haircut Mouse on his official Vimeo channel.
+In February 2013, he released a hand-drawn animated documentary on famed linguist Noam Chomsky, Is the Man Who is Tall Happy?.

+In April 2013, he directed Mood Indigo, based upon Boris Vian's 1947 novel Froth on the Daydream.

+In 2015 his feature film Microbe & Gasoline was released, a smaller scale endeavour after the troubled production of Mood Indigo.
+The latter also served as inspiration for 2023's The Book of Solutions.

+In 2024, his first animated feature-length film, Maya, Give Me a Title was released.
+His daughter, Maya Gondry, voiced herself in the film, and Pierre Niney voiced a character in the film.
+It also has a short live-action sequence.

+TV series

+In 2009 Gondry directed "Unnatural Love", the fifth episode in season two of HBO's Flight of the Conchords.

+Visual art

+In September 2006, Gondry made his debut as an installation artist at Deitch Projects in New York City's SoHo gallery district.
+The show, called "The Science of Sleep: An Exhibition of Sculpture and Pathological Creepy Little Gifts" featured props from his film, The Science of Sleep, as well as film clips and a selection of gifts that the artist had given to women he was interested in, many of them former or current collaborators, Karen Baird, Kishu Chand, Dorothy Barrick and Lauri Faggioni.
+A leitmotif of the film is a 'Disastrology' calendar; Gondry commissioned the painter Baptiste Ibar to draw harrowing images of natural and human disasters.

+Gondry was an artist in residence at the Massachusetts Institute of Technology in 2005 and 2006.

+Other activities

-In 2014, he was selected as a member of the jury for the 64th Berlin International Film Festival.
+In 2014, Gondry was selected as a member of the jury for the 64th Berlin International Film Festival.